pygmy-twylyte/amble/DEVLOG.md

 So, I intend to keep an informal log here, going forward.
 With the exception of this intro, newest entries will be at the top.

 ---
+12-31-2025

+I've done some recent reading about refactoring and code readability.
+When I go back to look at some of the code both the engine and the script compiler, there are abundant "code smells".
+I spent some time doing some of the simpler types of refactors today -- renaming variables, extracting complicted logic into functions, using guard clauses to reduce indentation hell.
+I'm really surprised and pleased at how much more readable and maintainable these simple chnages can make the code.

+Didn't get anything done on updating content.

+Also sad to say I had to lean on Codex to get some semblance of a refactor going for amble_script.
+It was a giant mess that had come to the point where I had no idea how it worked in many areas.
+I'm hoping the simple changes Codex made (mostly separating things into modules and extracting functions) will make it easier for me to get back on top of that part of Amble.
+If I'm ever to tackle macros (even compiler-defined ones), I'll need a much more solid understanding before I can insert that logic.

+---
 12-30-2025

 **Amble's Birthday!**